piciji/denise/readme.md

 * Amiga: added 4-player adapter
 * Amiga: added copy protection dongle support
 * C64: besides PRG, P00 and T64 are loadable as D64
+    * Drag'n'Drop PRG on Software TAB -> Disk file slot OR
+    * use filedialog and change file type to "all files"
 * C64: fixed Hucky Cart emulation (thanks to Claus)
 * fixed a bug not finishing Drag'n'Drop in Linux GTK
 * fixed some OSX bugs/crashes [looking for tester]